-Isn’t it awesome how we can find answers to almost any question our minds can dream up, just by typing a few words into google?
-I’m even more in awe that the answers mostly come from ordinary, unpaid people, who devote masses of spare time to creating beautiful, informative webpages.
+Isn’t it incredible how we can find answers to almost any question our minds can dream up, just by typing a few words into google?
+I’m even more in awe that the answers mostly come from ordinary, unpaid people, who devote their spare time to creating beautiful, informative webpages.

 Why then, I’ve often wondered, do they blog?